akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

   ![image](../img/Settings_AttributesCTAButton.png)
 1. Select the attribute type you want to create
   ![image](../img/Settings_Attributes_Create1.png)
 1. The attribute edit page is displayed.
-The following properties are required to finalise the creation of your attribute:
+The following properties are required to finalize the creation of your attribute:
     - A **code** to identify the attribute
     - An **attribute group**: the attribute group the attribute will belong to
     - A **unique value** (Yes/No): if the value for this attribute is unique (field available or required depending on the attribute type)